Bhavypatel45/Bhavy/README.md

 - 🌱 I’m currently learning **Flutter, ReactJS, NodeJS, DevOps**

-- 👨‍💻 All of my projects are available at [Github](https://github.com/UtsavDesai26/)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/Bhavypatel45/)

-- 📝 I regularly write articles on [Medium](https://utsavdesai26.medium.com/)

-- 📫 How to reach me through [Mail](mailto:desaiutsav26@gmail.com)
+- 📫 How to reach me through [Mail](mailto:bhavyghaghra@gmail.com)

-- 📫 Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/utsavdesai26/)
+- 📫 Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/bhavy-ghaghra/)

 - 💬 Ask me about anything tech related, I am happy to help